PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Abstract

-\juan{We design and develop \X, \atb{the first} flexible end-to-end framework that enables system integration studies and evaluation of real PuM techniques. \X provides software and hardware \atb{components} to rapidly integrate PuM techniques across the whole system software and hardware stack (e.g., necessary modifications in the operating system, memory controller).
-We implement \X on an FPGA-based platform along with an open-source RISC-V system.} \atb{To demonstrate the flexibility and ease of use of \X, we implement \juan{and evaluate} two state-of-the-art PuM techniques.
-First, we implement} \juan{in-memory copy and initialization.
-We propose solutions to integration challenges (e.g., memory coherence) and conduct a detailed end-to-end implementation study.} \atb{Second, we implement} \juan{a true random number generator in DRAM.} Our results show that \juan{the in-memory copy and initialization techniques can} improve the performance of bulk copy operations by 12.6$\times{}$ and bulk initialization operations by 14.6$\times{}$ \juan{on a real system}.
-Implementing \juan{the true random number generator} requires \juan{only} 190 lines of Verilog and 74 lines of C code \juan{using \X's software and hardware \atb{components}. \atb{We will release PiDRAM as an open-source tool researchers and industry can benefit from and build on}.}
+\juan{We design and develop \X, \atb{the first} flexible end-to-end framework that enables system integration studies and evaluation of real, {commodity DRAM based} PuM techniques. \X provides software and hardware \atb{components} to rapidly integrate PuM techniques across the whole system software and hardware stack.
+We implement \X on an FPGA-based RISC-V system.} \atb{To demonstrate the flexibility and ease of use of \X, we implement \juan{and evaluate} two state-of-the-art {commodity DRAM based} PuM techniques: (i) in-DRAM copy and initialization (RowClone) and (ii) in-DRAM true random number generation (D-RaNGe)}. \revdel{First, we implement \juan{in-memory copy and initialization.
+We propose solutions to integration challenges and conduct a detailed end-to-end implementation study.} \atb{Second, we implement} \juan{a true random number generator in DRAM.} Our results show that \juan{the in-memory copy and initialization techniques can} improve the performance of bulk copy operations by 12.6$\times{}$ and bulk initialization operations by 14.6$\times{}$ \juan{on a real system}.
+Implementing \juan{the true random number generator} requires \juan{only} 190 lines of Verilog and 74 lines of C code \juan{using \X's software and hardware \atb{components}.}} We describe how we solve key integration challenges to make such techniques work and be effective on a real-system prototype, including memory allocation, alignment, and coherence.
+We observe that end-to-end RowClone speeds up bulk copy and initialization operations by 14.6$\times{}$ and 12.6$\times{}$, respectively over conventional CPU copy, even when coherence is supported with inefficient cache flush operations.
+Over PiDRAM's extensible codebase, integrating both RowClone and D-RaNGe end-to-end on a real RISC-V system prototype takes only 388 lines of Verilog code and 643 lines of C++ code.